senthilva/END/englishtopython/readme.md

 * The model is able to learn the python syntax pretty well : tabs; colon ; keywords
 * The amount of training data is less ~4k ; so the model struggles to learn context across words
 * Model is overfitting : it is able to translate a single word to entire python code Eg presence of "sigmoid" maps to entire python code
+* Needs to understand and generate variables names

 ## References